📅 July 13, 2017

 The Web Browser

-- Vivaldi – Superb browser with extensive customization and developer tools.
+- Vivaldi – Chrome-based browser with extensive customization.

-- Mozilla Firefox Developer Edition – Firefox with a focus on developer tools.
+- Mozilla Firefox Developer Edition – Firefox with development in mind.

-- Chromium – Open-source version of Google Chrome.
-Includes developer tools.
+- Chromium – The open-source version of Google Chrome.

-- Google Chrome – The proprietary version of Chromium.
-Includes developer tools.
+- Google Chrome – The proprietary version of the Chromium browser.

 The Text Editor